-he following table provides information about Medtronic's ordinary shares issuable upon the exercise of options, warrants and rights under all existing equity compensation plans in effect as of April 29, 2022, including the Medtronic plc 2021 Long Term Incentive Plan, the Medtronic plc Amended and Restated 2013 Stock Award and Incentive Plan, the Medtronic, Inc. 2008 Stock Award and Incentive Plan, the Medtronic, Inc. 2003 Long-Term Incentive Plan, the Medtronic, Inc. 2014 Employees Stock Purchase Plan, and the Medtronic, Inc. 1998 Outside Director Stock Compensation Plan.
+The following table provides information about Medtronic's ordinary shares issuable upon the exercise of options, warrants and rights under all existing equity compensation plans in effect as of April 28, 2023, including the Medtronic plc 2021 Long Term Incentive Plan, the Medtronic plc Amended and Restated 2013 Stock Award and Incentive Plan, the Medtronic, Inc. 2008 Stock Award and Incentive Plan, the Medtronic, Inc. 2003 Long-Term Incentive Plan, the Medtronic, Inc. 2014 Employees Stock Purchase Plan, and the Medtronic, Inc. 1998 Outside Director Stock Compensation Plan.

-(a) (3) (b) (3) (c) (4) Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders (1)(2) 34,741,513 \$74.07 134,332,723 Equity compensation plans not approved by security holders (2)
+(a) (3) (b) (3) (c) (4) Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted ave exercise pric outstandin options, warr and rights rage e of co g (e ants re umber of securities emaining available for future issuance under equity ompensation plans excluding securities eflected in column (a)) Train Category rights and rights (a)) Equity compensation plans approved by security holders (1)(2) 37,924,183 \$ 75.53 111,337,611 Equity compensation plans not approved by security holders (2)

-- (1) Awards under the Medtronic plc 2021 Long Term Incentive Plan may consist of stock options, stock appreciation rights, restricted stock, performance-based restricted stock, restricted stock units, other stock-based awards, and performance cash awards.
-No more than 5% of the shares will be granted pursuant to restricted stock awards if such award will vest in full prior to three years from the award date or if a condition to such vesting is based, in whole or in part, upon performance of the shares or any aspect of Medtronic's operations and such vesting could occur over a period of less than one year from the award date - (2) Amounts disclosed do not include stock options, stock appreciation rights, restricted stock, performance-based restricted stock, restricted stock units, or other stock-based awards to acquire 622,547 Medtronic shares relating to former Covidien awards assumed in the acquisitions with a weighted average exercise price of \$43.41. - (3) Column (a) includes 27,640,282 shares issuable upon exercise of outstanding options, with a weighted average exercise price of \$93.10, and the following equity awards, which increase the number of shares in column (a), decrease the number of shares in column (c), and decreased the weighted average exercise price in column (b): 4,147,944 restricted stock units and their dividend equivalent units in approved plans, 1,222,164 performance-based restricted stock units and their dividend equivalent units in approved plans, 60,813 shares issuable pursuant to a non-qualified employee stock ownership plan in approved plans, and 89,174 vested units or exercised shares deferred and not yet issued in approved plans. - (4) Column (c) includes 7,029,498 shares available for issuance as of April 29, 2022 under the Medtronic plc Amended and Restated Employees Stock Purchase Plan and 127,303,225 shares available for issuance as of April 29, 2022 under the Medtronic plc 2021 Long Term Incentive Plan.
+- (1) Awards under the Medtronic plc 2021 Long Term Incentive Plan may consist of stock options, stock appreciation rights, restricted stock, restricted stock units, other stock-based awards, and performance awards.
+No more than 5% of the shares will be granted pursuant to restricted stock awards if such award will vest in full prior to three years from the award date or if a condition to such vesting is based, in whole or in part, upon performance of the shares or any aspect of Medtronic's operations and such vesting could occur over a period of less than one year from the award date. - (2) Amounts disclosed do not include stock options, stock appreciation rights, restricted stock, restricted stock units, other stock-based awards, or performance awards to acquire 326,844 Medtronic shares relating to former Covidien awards assumed in the acquisitions with a weighted average exercise price of \$47.05.

+- (3) Column (a) includes 30,538,979 shares issuable upon exercise of outstanding options, with a weighted average exercise price of \$93.80, and the following equity awards, which increase the number of shares in column (a), decrease the number of shares in column (c), and decreased the weighted average exercise price in column (b): 5,189,288 restricted stock units and their dividend-equivalent units in approved plans, 2,043,413 performance share units and their dividend-equivalent units in approved plans, 60,367 shares issuable pursuant to a nonqualified employee stock ownership plan in approved plans, and 92,136 vested units or exercised shares deferred and not yet issued in approved plans. - (4) Column (c) includes 3,772,334 shares available for issuance as of April 28, 2023 under the Medtronic plc Amended and Restated Employees Stock Purchase Plan and 107,565,277 shares available for issuance as of April 28, 2023 under the Medtronic plc 2021 Long Term Incentive Plan.